 The EU SFDR is aimed at providing investors with adequate information with which they can assess and compare sustainable investment options.
 Unlike previous years, the information is now presented in a more standardized way for decision-making.
 It also solves the problem of greenwashing by creating greater transparency around ESG claims so investors and the broad public can scrutinize the sustainability claims businesses provide.

 Before the SFDR came into force, several recommendations were devised by rating agencies, financial institutions, and other entities but no ESG reporting template gained acceptability across the board.
 SFDR creates a unified set of reporting standards and, thus, represents a major milestone in the move to the consolidation of ESG standards globally.

 Going into the details of the EU SFDR, it can be summed in one word – disclosures.
 The SFDR is designed to help investors see how their investment choices affect the planet, thus helping them shift capital to activities that are less harmful and potentially, even positive.

 Furthermore, it increases transparency on environmental and social characteristics and sustainability within the financial markets.
 It also makes it easier for investors to compare options with respect to how ESG factors are considered by organizations.

-Who does EU SFDR apply to?
+Who does EU SFDR apply?

 The scope of the SFDR is quite broad as it applies to every financial market participant or financial advisor based in the EU.
-These include investment firms, pension funds, asset managers, insurance companies, banks, venture capital funds, credit institutions portfolio management etc.
+These include investment firms, pension funds, asset managers, insurance companies, banks, venture capital funds, credit institutions portfolio management, etc.

 Although the SFDR applies to financial players in the EU, financial players that are also based outside of Europe but who market products to clients inside the EU are also affected.
-Because the scope of this regulation extends outside of the EU, many consider SFDR to be a point-of-no-return, meaning it can only get greener from now onwards.
+Because the scope of this regulation extends outside of the EU, many consider SFDR to be a point of no return, meaning it can only get greener from now onwards.

 SFDR and Principal Adverse Impacts